Kristinita/KristinitaPelican/content/Sublime-Text/Sublime-Text-Power-User-notes.md

 	<kbd>Preferences</kbd> →
 		<kbd>Browse Packages...</kbd> and find the folder associated with your language.
 Inside of that folder will be a
 		<dfn>.tmLanguage </dfn> file.</blockquote>

-1. Now use <a href="https://www.sublimetext.com/docs/3/syntax.html">sublime-syntax</a> files.<br />
+1. Now use <a href="https://www.sublimetext.com/docs/3/syntax.html">sublime-syntax</a> files.
-2. Not all folders programming languages can be found on the path
+1. Not all folders programming languages can be found on the path

 <kbd>Preferences</kbd> →
 <kbd>Browse Packages...</kbd> .
 <br /><br /><b>84</b>